bruno-azenha/bruno_azenha_bank/README.md

 # Queries

 The app that should be started is the `bank_poncho`.
-Inside you can see the configuration.
+Inside you can see the configuration folders.

-Change The ecto configs for the database to whatever postgres db suits you.
+Change The ecto configs for the dev database to whatever postgres db suits you.

 from inside the `bank_poncho` folder: